-Nectarines are a delicious refreshing summer fruit.
-They are similar to peaches, but they are slight difference between these two fruits.
-The nectarines have a smooth outer layer, whereas the peaches have that famous fuzzy layer.
-Nectarines are delicious and refreshing, so let’s see if our guinea pigs can enjoy them safely in their diets.
+Nectarines are an excellent summer fruit.
+They are similar to peaches, however, there is a subtle difference between the two fruits.
+The nectarines have a smooth outer layer, but peaches have a well-known fuzzy coating.
+Nectarines are delightful and refreshing fruits that guinea pigs may eat.

-Can guinea pigs eat nectarines?
 Guinea pigs can eat nectarines but only in moderation as they contain a lot of sugar.
-Their stomachs are not designed to digest sugars, so consider nectarines only as a treat rather than regular food for guinea pigs.
+Their stomachs do not digest sugars well, so consider nectarines only as a treat rather than regular food for guinea pigs.
 Also, nectarines have a pit as a core, which needs to be removed before giving this fruit to the guinea pigs.

-Nectarines can improve the cardiovascular system.
-This means that there will be less risk of heart-related problems like hypertension, stroke, or similar issues.
-This fruit has no cholesterol and is really low in fats.
-This couldn’t sound better as far as cardiovascular health goes.
-Without cholesterol, blood vessels are stay unclogged, and with low amounts of fat, there is also less risk of heart-related issues and weight changes.
+Nectarines can help your cardiovascular system.
+This means there will be a lower chance of heart-related disorders such as hypertension, stroke, and other similar difficulties.
+This fruit has no cholesterol and very few fats.
+Without cholesterol, blood arteries remain unclogged, and there is also a reduced chance of heart-related disorders and weight fluctuations.

 Vitamin A is among the best antioxidants for guinea pigs and it will keep your pet’s immunity in great shape.
 It will block the damage from the free radicals that cause diseases and early aging.